tmedwards/sugarcube-2/docs/core/macros.md

 <span id="macros-macro-return"></span>
 ### `<<return [linkText]>>`<br>`<<return linkMarkup>>`<br>`<<return imageMarkup>>`

-Creates a link that returns to a previously visited passage.
+Creates a link that navigates forward to a previously visited passage.
 May be called with, optional, link text or with a link or image markup.

 <p role="note"><b>Note:</b>
 If you want to undo previous moments within the history, rather than return to a passage, see the <a href="#macros-macro-back"><code>&lt;&lt;back&gt;&gt;</code> macro</a>.